bitcoin-dot-org/Bitcoin.org/_includes/guide_block_chain.md

-example, if the maximum possible hash value is <span class="math">2<sup>256</sup> − 1</span>, you can prove that you tried up to two combinations by producing a hash value less than <span class="math">2<sup>256</sup> − 1</span>.
+example, if the maximum possible hash value is <span class="math">2<sup>256</sup> − 1</span>, you can prove that you tried up to two combinations by producing a hash value less than <span class="math">2<sup>255</sup></span>.

-In the example given above, you will almost certainly produce a successful hash on your first try.
+In the example given above, you will produce a successful hash on average every other try.
 You can even estimate the probability that a given hash attempt will generate a number below the [target][]{:#term-target}{:.term}
 threshold.
-Bitcoin itself does not track probabilities but instead simply assumes that the lower it makes the target threshold, the more hash attempts, on average, will need to be tried.
+Bitcoin assumes a linear probability that the lower it makes the target threshold, the more hash attempts (on average) will need to be tried.

-New blocks will only be added to the block chain if their hash is at least as challenging as a [difficulty][]{:#term-difficulty}{:.term} value expected by the peer-to-peer network.
+New blocks will only be added to the block chain if their hash is at least as challenging as a [difficulty][]{:#term-difficulty}{:.term} value expected by the consensus protocol.
 Every 2,016 blocks, the network uses timestamps stored in each block header to calculate the number of seconds elapsed between generation of the first and last of those last 2,016 blocks.
 The ideal value is 1,209,600 seconds (two weeks).